 Native packages are often several versions behind the currently available release.
-You also normally cannot install development milestone releases (DMRs), as these are not usually made available in the native repositories.
+You are also normally unable to install development milestone releases (DMRs), since these are not usually made available in the native repositories.
 Before proceeding, we recommend that you check out the other installation options described in Chapter 7, Installing MySQL on Linux.